Introduction to Eve-NG, GNS3 and VIRL

-With the advent of the virtual network devices, the accessibility to more advanced feature set has been realized on the finger tips.
+With the advent of the virtual network devices, the accessibility to more advanced feature set has been realized on the fingertips.
 With the functions exhibited by the virtual network devices, it is easier for us to understand how the actual physical network devices are going to respond in the real world.

 There is a range of network emulators that one can opt for in order to access premium quality virtual network simulation.
-But when it comes to opt between the finest virtual simulation interfaces, then the comparison is ought to be between GNS3 vs Eve-NG vs VIRL.
+But when it comes to opting between the finest virtual simulation interfaces, then the comparison is ought to be between GNS3 vs Eve-NG vs VIRL.

 Let us understand them briefly prior to drawing the lines of comparison among them-

 - GNS3 or Graphical Network Simulator-3 is an open-source, free server/client interface meant for virtualization and network emulation.
-It is a Python based platform and supports Cisco 1700, 2600, 2691, 3600, 3725, 3745, as well as 7200 router platforms.
+It is a Python-based platform and supports Cisco 1700, 2600, 2691, 3600, 3725, 3745, as well as 7200 router platforms.